tradingstrategy-ai/docs/source/glossary.rst

         - Scalping

-        - Portfolio construction model
+        - :term:`Portfolio construction model`

         - :term:`Market neutral <Market neutral strategy>`

         - :term:`Yield farming`

-        Further strategies can be classified by their activity and risk profile as

-        - :term:`Directional strategies <directional strategy>`

-        - :term:`Active strategies <active strategy>`

-        - :term:`Passive strategies <passive strategy>`

-        The trading strategy can be automated as :term:`algorithmic trading` and thus become :term:`automated trading strategy`.
+        Trading strategies can be objectively compared to each other.
+        This is called :term:`benchmarking <benchmark>`.

         Trading Strategy can also refer to :term:`Trading Strategy Protocol` which is a solution for creating trading strategies for :term:`decentralised finance`.

         See also

+        - :term:`Best trading strategy`

         - :term:`Trading Strategy Protocol`